-- A Business income See General Information, "Business income" under "Definitions to help you complete your Form IL-1065." - B Financial organization any bank, bank holding company, trust company, savings bank, industrial bank, land bank, safe deposit company, private banker, savings and loan association, building and loan association, credit union, currency exchange, cooperative bank, small loan company, sales finance company, investment company, or any person owned by a bank or bank holding company. - C Business income from sources within Illinois Business income of a financial organization from sources within Illinois is the sum of - fees, commissions, or other compensation for financial services rendered within Illinois: - gross profits from trading in stocks, bonds, or other securities managed within Illinois; - · dividends received within Illinois; - interest from Illinois customers received within Illinois; - interest charged to customers at places of business maintained inside Illinois for carrying debit balances on margin accounts, without deduction of any costs incurred in carrying such accounts; and - any other gross income resulting from the operation as a financial organization inside Illinois.
+- A Business income See General Information, "Business income" under "Definitions to help you complete your Form IL-1065." - B Financial organization any bank, bank holding company, trust company, savings bank, industrial bank, land bank, safe deposit company, private banker, savings and loan association, building and loan association, credit union, currency exchange, cooperative bank, small loan company, sales finance company, investment company, or any person owned by a bank or bank holding company. - C Revenue miles A revenue mile is the transportation of one passenger, or one net ton of freight, the distance of one mile.
+In the case of transportation by pipeline, a revenue mile is the transportation of one barrel of oil, 1,000 cubic feet of gas, or any specified quantity of any other substance, the distance of one mile.